Published: September 20, 2010

 In most cases, no. Many people believe that your credit history improves as you acquire more credit cards.
 In fact, too much available credit can work against you when you apply for other loans.

-These formulas are not based on just negative payment information.
+These formulas may not be based on negative payment information alone.
 They take into consideration how long you have lived in the same place or worked at the same job, how much total credit you have, the outstanding balances on your loans and credit cards and/or how much new credit you have acquired in the past few months.

-Why did the credit bureau give me a bad credit score?
+Why did the credit reporting bureau give me a bad credit score ?

 Credit scores are not ratings provided by credit bureaus.
 Credit bureaus do not provide evaluations of or draw conclusions from the information in your credit report.
 The bureaus do not play a role in the decision of whether or not to loan you money, extend you credit, give you a job or rent you an apartment.